agoberg85/home-assistant-simple-tabs/README.md

 ### HACS (Recommended)

 1. Go to the HACS page in your Home Assistant instance.
-2. Click on "Frontend" and then the three-dot menu in the top right.
+2. Click the three-dot menu in the top right.
 3. Select "Custom repositories".
 4. In the "Repository" field, paste the URL of this repository (https://github.com/agoberg85/home-assistant-simple-tabs).
 5. For "Category", select "Dashboard".